Pierson Prioleau

-Pierson Olin Prioleau [PEER-sun PRAY-low] (born August 6, 1977) is a former American football safety.
-He was drafted by the San Francisco 49ers in the fourth round of the 1999 NFL Draft.
-He played college football at Virginia Tech and is currently on the coaching staff.
+Pierson Olin Prioleau [PEER-sun PRAY-low] (born August 6, 1977) is an American former professional football player who was a safety in the National Football League (NFL).
+He was selected by the San Francisco 49ers in the fourth round of the 1999 NFL draft.
+He played college football for the Virginia Tech Hokies and is currently on the coaching staff.
 He received a degree from Virginia Tech in interdisciplinary studies, graduating on May 14, 2011.
-Pierson served as the director of player development - defense under Justin Fuente at Virginia Tech from 2019–2021.
-Upon the hiring of Brent Pry as the new head coach for the Hokies, Pierson was promoted to an on-field position as the Safeties coach, replacing fellow Hokie Justin Hamilton.
+Pierson served as the director of player development - defense under Justin Fuente at Virginia Tech from 2019 to 2021.
+Upon the hiring of Brent Pry as the new head coach for the Hokies, Pierson was promoted to an on-field position as the safeties coach, replacing fellow Hokie Justin Hamilton.